—— 要投稿,上万维,轻松学术交流

 report; and in the decision to submit the article for publication.
 If

-the funding source(s) had no such involvement then this should be
+the funding source(s) had no such involvement, it is recommended to

 Open access